grammy-work/BlazorDesk/README.md

 How:
-I wanted to fork from Blazorized by Sjef van Leeuwen ( https://github.com/sjefvanleeuwen/blazor-adminlte ), but I hope it simpler.
+I wanted to fork from Blazorized by Sjef van Leeuwen ( https://github.com/sjefvanleeuwen/blazor-adminlte ), but I hoped it simpler.
-Then I migrate the code from it and reorganized this project.
+Then I migrated the code from it and reorganized it into this project.

 Special Thanks:
 Original creator Sjef van Leeuwen [@sjefvanleeuwen](https://github.com/sjefvanleeuwen)

+## Get Started

+Set BlazorDesk.WebServer as startup project, and run it.

+## Use it in your own project

+Full text find & replace keyword BlazorDesk into your own and rebuild, should work.

+## Copyrights

+As you like!